salesforce/apollo/fireflies/README.md

 ## Current Limitations

-The system is mostly complete.
-Currently, only the supermajority fast path consensus is implemented.
-Fall back consensus to appear at a later date.
-Full bootstrap and join integration with Thoth is now complete and tested.
+The Fireflies module is functionally complete.
+Full bootstrap and join integration with Thoth is complete and tested.

 ## Status